2018 Alyn and Deeside by-election

-The Alyn and Deeside by-election, 2018 is a by-election that took place in the National Assembly for Wales constituency of Alyn and Deeside on Tuesday 6 February 2018, following the death of incumbent Labour AM Carl Sargeant on 7 November 2017.
+The 2018 Alyn and Deeside by-election is a by-election that took place in the National Assembly for Wales constituency of Alyn and Deeside on Tuesday 6 February 2018, following the death of incumbent Labour AM Carl Sargeant on 7 November 2017.

 The election was the fourth Assembly by-election to be held since its formation in 1999.
 The seat is a safe seat for the Labour Party, having been held continuously by the party since the beginning of devolved government.
 The corresponding seat in the UK Parliament has been held by Labour since its creation in 1983.
-As a result of the vacancy, the governing coalition of Labour, one Liberal Democrat and one Independent held exactly half of the seats in the Welsh Assembly, meaning that a gain for the opposition would have cost the government their majority.
+As a result of the vacancy, the governing coalition of Labour, one Liberal Democrat and one Independent held exactly half of the seats in the Welsh Assembly, meaning that a gain for the opposition would have cost the government its majority.

 Background

-Carl Sargeant had been the Labour Party AM for the seat since the 2003 Assembly election, and held numerous junior and cabinet level positions before being appointed the Cabinet Secretary for Communities and Children in May 2016.
-Amidst the 2017 Westminster sexual scandals he was suspended from the Labour Party and removed from his position on 3 November 2017, following unspecified allegations about his personal conduct.
+Carl Sargeant had been the Labour Party AM for the seat since the 2003 Assembly election, and held numerous junior and cabinet-level positions before being appointed the Cabinet Secretary for Communities and Children in May 2016.
+Amidst the 2017 Westminster sexual scandals he was suspended from the Labour Party and removed from his position on 3 November 2017, following unspecified allegations about his conduct.
 He was found dead at his home in Connah's Quay four days later.
 North Wales Police said that they were not treating his death as suspicious.
 It was reported that Sargeant had taken his own life.
 At the opening of the inquest on 13 November, the coroner was told that his death was likely to have been due to hanging.
 The coroner also commented that the death was "an apparent act of self harm".

 The by-election was scheduled for the latest date possible – 6 February 2018 – three calendar months following Carl Sargeant's death.
 This resulted in the unusual situation of polling day falling on a Tuesday, breaking the convention of UK elections taking place on a Thursday.
 The Presiding Officer of the Welsh Assembly justified the choice of date as being due to the "sensitivities of the circumstances which led to the vacancy arising" as well as the impact of the Christmas break on arrangements.